ScarabeiDart/ScarabeiDart/README.md

 The proposed usage scenario for the library user (client library) is the following:
  - develop and compile your library code using Scarabei API
- - setup the actual API implementations in the runtime right after your application entry point
+ - setup the actual implementations at the runtime right after your application entry point

 ## Usage examples
 ### Logger